Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design: Abstract

 \section{Abstract}

 \Gls{LC} technology is a promising hardware solution for realizing extremely large \glspl{RIS} due to its advantages in cost-effectiveness, scalability, energy efficiency, and continuous phase shift tunability.
-However, the slow response time of the \gls{LC} cells, especially in comparison to the silicon-based alternatives like radio frequency switches and positive-intrinsic-negative diodes, limits the performance.
-This limitation becomes particularly relevant in \gls{TDMA} applications where \gls{RIS} must sequentially serve users in different locations, as the phase-shifting response time of \gls{LC} cells can constrain system performance.
+However, the slow response time of the \MD{\gls{LC}-\gls{RIS} phase shifters}, especially in comparison to the silicon-based alternatives like radio frequency switches and \gls{PIN} diodes, limits the performance.
+This limitation becomes particularly relevant in \gls{TDMA} applications where \gls{RIS} must sequentially serve users in different locations, as the phase-shifting response time of \MD{\gls{LC}-\gls{RIS} phase shifters} can constrain system performance.
 This paper addresses the slow phase-shifting limitation of \gls{LC} by developing a physics-based model for the time response of an \gls{LC} unit cell and proposing a novel phase-shift design framework to reduce the transition time.
-Specifically, exploiting the fact that \gls{LC}-\gls{RIS} at milimeter wave bands have a large electric aperture, we optimize the \gls{LC} phase shifts based on user locations, eliminating the need for full channel state information and minimizing reconfiguration overhead.
+Specifically, exploiting the fact that \gls{LC}-\gls{RIS} at \gls{mmWave} bands have a large number of elements, we optimize the \gls{LC} phase shifts based on user locations, eliminating the need for full \gls{CSI} and minimizing reconfiguration overhead.
 Moreover, instead of focusing on a single point, the \gls{RIS} phase shifters are designed to optimize coverage over an area.
 This enhances communication reliability for mobile users and mitigates performance degradation due to user location estimation errors.
 The proposed \gls{RIS} phase-shift design minimizes the transition time between configurations, a critical requirement for \gls{TDMA} schemes.
 Our analysis reveals that the impact of \gls{RIS} reconfiguration time on system throughput becomes particularly significant when \gls{TDMA} intervals are comparable to the reconfiguration time.
 In such scenarios, optimizing the phase-shift design helps mitigate performance degradation while ensuring specific quality of service requirements.
 Moreover, the proposed algorithm has been tested through experimental evaluations, which demonstrate that it also performs effectively in practice.

 \glsresetall

 \glslocalunset{RIS}